qubeio/hypr-gnome/README.md

 To find an application's `WM_CLASS`, open a terminal and run the command `xprop WM_CLASS`.
 Your cursor will turn into a crosshair.
 Click on the window of the application you want to exclude.

 An Example of an exceptions.txt can be found in the repo.

+## Future Development

+This extension was built to solve a specific need.
+However, future enhancements could include:
+* Multi-monitor support.
+* Additional layout algorithms.
+* A more detailed settings panel to configure gaps and other options via a GUI.

+## License

+This project is licensed under the MIT License - see the `LICENSE` file for details.